-Microneedling is typically performed by a board-certified doctor or dermatologist; however, in recent years, due to a rise in popularity as an effective skin treatment, at-home devices known as derma rollers have gained significant prominence.
-While the latter is considerably less expensive than professional treatment it also produces limited response and results.
+Microneedling is typically performed by a board-certified doctor or dermatologist; however, in recent years, due to a rise in popularity as an effective skin treatment, at-home devices known as derma rollers have gained in popularity.
+While the latter is considerably less expensive than professional treatment, it also produces limited results.

-Because an at-home device contains shorter and more blunt needles than that used by a medical professional, it will not penetrate the skin as deep and therefore produce results that are not as effective.
-You may experience less discomfort and temporarily notice brighter-looking skin due to increased blood flow, at best.
-In addition, if the derma roller needles are not properly maintained, you may run the risk of infection or damaging the skin even further.
+Because an at-home device contains shorter and more blunt needles than that used by a medical professional, it will not penetrate the skin as deeply or produce results that are as noticeable.
+You may experience less discomfort and temporarily notice brighter-looking skin at best.
+In addition, if the derma roller needles are not properly maintained, you may run the risk of infection or damage the skin even further.

-For those who are hoping to achieve more dramatic, long-term results, you may want to opt for a professional procedure performed by a qualified and experienced professional.
+For those who are hoping to achieve more dramatic, long-term results, microneedling performed by a qualified and experienced professional is the better option.

 Although the immediate aftermath of a microneedling session includes redness, mild swelling and irritation or a tingling sensation in the treated area, the downtime is relatively minimal.
 You may also experience localized bleeding or bruising.

 These results are a natural response to the needles creating punctures in your skin and should not be a cause for concern.
-Depending on your tolerance levels, the effects are fairly mild and should subside after a day or two.
+Depending on your tolerance levels, adverse effects may be fairly mild and should subside after a day or two.